drauger-os-development/usb-scanner/README.md

 # usb-scanner
-Custom xboxdrv daemon which allows for improved support and auto-mounting of Xbox and PlayStation controlles
+Custom xboxdrv daemon which allows for improved support and auto-mounting of Xbox and PlayStation controllers

 File structure:
 ```